Introduction

 Staff Satisfaction

-How are colleagues are feeling about working for Sapphire is really important to us.
+How our colleagues are feeling about working for Sapphire is really important to us.
 We listen to our colleagues and really value their feedback.

 Staff Satisfaction Results